SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 international markets (Wray, 2014a)."</span>

-This "recognition" is an opinion and analysis of an MMT economist (Randy Wray) about a putative global south nation that is not running an MMT system.
+This "recognition" is an opinion and analysis of an MMT economist (Randy Wray) about a putative global south nation that is *not running an MMT **Base Case** system*.
+However, they probably still have an MMT system.
+The lack of following the Base Case matters.
 Why?
 It is because under a full MMT Base Case no nation is obliged to issue foreign debt.
 Private citizens and corporation might want to, might do so, but the government does not.
 They can pay all debts in their own currency and have no need to borrow a foreign currency.

 If "international markets" are obliging the *government* of the weak nation to issue foreign debt this is *not* an MMT Base Case, it would be called neocolonialism or